-Flip your square right side out and turn the raw edged from the opening in towards the inside.
+Minnie Mouse Ears Step 5: Flip your square right side out and turn the raw edge from the opening in towards the inside.
 Next, give it a nice press with the hot iron.
-(You can choose to sew the opening closed, but I find it uneccesary as it will eventually be covered up by the center piece of the bow.)
+(You can choose to sew the opening closed, but I find it unnecessary as it will eventually be covered up by the centerpiece of the headband bow.)

 DIY Minnie Mouse Headband Folding

-Next, accordion fold the center of square (starting where your opening is) to create your bow.
+Minnie Mouse Ears Step 6: Next, accordion fold the center of square (starting where your opening is) to create your bow for the headband.
 Then wrap a piece of thread around the middle tightly, several times and tie a knot in the back.

 DIY Minnie Mouse Headband Center Piece

-Now we’ll create the center piece for the bow.
+Minnie Mouse Ears Step 7: Now we’ll create the center piece for the headband bow.
 First, take your strip of fabric and fold it in half hot dog style, right sides together.
 Then sew down the long side of the fabric, creating a narrow tube.

-Next, flip your little ring right side out so the seam lines are hidden in the inside.
+Minnie Mouse Ears Step 10: Next, flip your little ring right side out so the seam lines are hidden in the inside.
 Finally, insert the ring around the bow and position it in the center.
 Look how cute that bow is!
-Now you can slide the bow on to your headband.
+Now you can slide the bow onto your headband.